kakudela/FCCPhysics/tutorials/ZmumuHbb/README.md

 # Analyzing events for FCC-ee
 In this tutorial, we're going to analyze events from the FCC-ee and measure cross-sections for selected processes.
-Throughout the tutorial, you'll learn how to perform a basic analysis, fit histograms, apply jet clustering and flavor tagging, and use machine learning techniques:
+Throughout the tutorial, you'll learn how to perform a basic analysis, fit histograms, apply jet clustering and flavor tagging:

 - **Part I:** Basic analysis and event selection, plotting, and cross-section measurement
 - **Part II:** Fitting of histograms
 - **Part III:** Jet clustering and flavor tagging
-- **Part IV:** Machine learning using Boosted Decision Trees